Back to blog

 Add guardrails around output shape and validation before committing changes into user-visible state.

 Instrument everything.
-Product decisions became easier once we tracked failure mode categories, not just average latency.
+Product decisions became easier once I tracked failure mode categories, not just average latency.

 Gemini Nano is strong for fast, scoped tasks inside a product loop.
-Reliability improved when we treated it as part of a model stack, not a one-model solution.
+Reliability improved when I treated it as part of a model stack, not a one-model solution.